muppet9010/factorio-muppet-streamer/README.md

 See the end of the file for descriptions of the data types and other wordings used in this explanation document.
 Also includes details on the Remote Interface of the mod, and mod upgrading advice.

+#### Updating the mod

+When updating the mod make sure there aren't any effects active or queued for action (in delay).
+As the mod is not kept backwards compatible when new features are added or changed.
+The chance of an effect being active when the mod is being updated seems very low given their usage, but you've been warned.

 ---------------------------------------